KathleenGlackin/KathleenGlackin/README.md

 ## Currently Exploring

-- 🚀 Learning React
+- 🚀 Learning Astro
 - Automating WordPress project initialization with Python and Windows Bash Scripting
-- Exploring using WordPress as a Headless CMS with React
+- Using WordPress as a Headless CMS with React

 ## Get in Touch